curlyphries/AI-DJ/README.md

 ### API Keys

-The following API keys are required or optional for full functionality:
+The following keys or settings are required or optional for full functionality.
+At least one language model provider must be configured.
-These services enable features like AI-generated speech and music recommendations.

-- **OpenAI API Key** (Required): For generating DJ responses
+- **OpenAI API Key** (Required if using OpenAI): For generating DJ responses
   - Sign up at [OpenAI](https://platform.openai.com/signup)
   - Create an API key at [OpenAI API Keys](https://platform.openai.com/api-keys)
+- **Ollama Model Name** (Required if using Ollama): Name of the local model to load

 - **ElevenLabs API Key** (Required): For text-to-speech conversion
   - Sign up at [ElevenLabs](https://elevenlabs.io/)